 My Last Game At Maple Leaf Gardens.

-It is hard to believe as I write this story that it has been close to two decades since I last walked within hockey’s greatest shrine, Maple Leaf Gardens in Toronto.
+It is hard to believe as I write this story that it has been over two decades since I last walked within hockey’s greatest shrine, Maple Leaf Gardens in Toronto.
 It was back on February 13th 1999 when the Toronto Maple Leafs played their final game in what had been their home since 1931.

 The Gardens is, was and always will be the Mecca of the hockey world.
 Sure there will be arguments from La Belle Province as to the supremacy of the Gardens over the old Montreal Forum.
 The Gardens was the venue where Foster Hewitt broadcast Saturday night games from an era when radio was the only link to professional hockey and Canada’s team.
-Canada’s team was the Toronto Maple Leafs and Canada’s home team arena was Maple Leaf Gardens.
+Canada’s team was always the Toronto Maple Leafs and Canada’s team home arena was Maple Leaf Gardens.

 Within a couple weeks I got a call.

-Dennis the garage owner who did the maintenance on my ice cream truck told me he had a friend who had four reds less than a dozen rows from the ice.
+Dennis the garage owner who did all the maintenance on my ice cream truck told me he had a friend who had four reds less than a dozen rows from the ice.
 He said that he would be willing to part with them if the price was right.
 Without any hesitation I immediately offered him $3000 cash for his four tickets which was almost ten times the $320 face value.
-I told him it would be my only offer and he could take it or leave it.
+I told him that would be my only offer and he could take it or leave it.

 He took it.

 After parking my car I arrived at the Gardens main foyer at about 10 am.
 There were literally hundreds of people already hanging out on the street and programs were the main focus of my attention.
-I had well over three hundred dollars cash to purchase programs for the many friends who had requested this once in a lifetime souvenir.
+I had well over three hundred dollars cash to purchase programs for the many friends who had also requested this once in a lifetime souvenir.

 What to do now?

 I went out on to Carlton Street and summoned the help of a Chinese family who just happened to be walking by.
 They could barely understand English, but I was able to convince the group of five to each come back into the Gardens foyer with me.
 They agreed to each buy me a program after I told them I would give them twenty bucks for their trouble.
 Within a couple hours all the programs were completely sold out and there weren't any programs left for the fans who would be attending the game in about eight hours.
 It took me a bit of effort, but I was able to get ten of the individually numbered mementos for myself.
-I quickly ran back to my car and hid them in my trunk before running back over to Carlton Street.
+I then quickly ran back to my car and hid them in my trunk before running back over to Carlton Street.

 We grabbed a table in the coffee shop and I asked him how he wanted his coffee.
-I returned with our two coffees and laid the pair of tickets on the table.
+I returned with our two coffees and also laid the pair of tickets on the table.
 He then stood up and pulled out another wallet with his police badge inside and told me that he was charging me with ticket speculation or ‘scalping’.

 Busted!

-I asked him how he could charge me after I had just bought him a coffee, he then tossed a loonie on the table.
+I asked him how he could charge me after I had just bought him a coffee.
+He then tossed a loonie on the table.

 “You didn’t buy me a coffee,” he said.